hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-vsd-node.md

 12. Stop, synchronize and restart the NTP service using the following commands:

 		service ntpd stop
-		ntpd –q
+		ntpd -q
 		service ntpd start

-13. Use the `ntpq –p` command to make sure the NTP servers are listed.
+13. Use the `ntpq -p` command to make sure the NTP servers are listed.

 16. Use the `ntpstat` command to Make sure that NTP is synchronized.